twpayne/chezmoi/docs/REFERENCE.md

 Scripts are represented as regular files in the source state with prefix `run_`.
 The file's contents (after being interpreted as a template if it has a `.tmpl` suffix) are executed.
-Scripts are executed on every `chezmoi apply`, unless they have the `once_` attribute, in which case they are only executed when they are first found or when their contents have changed.
+Scripts are executed on every `chezmoi apply`, unless they have the `once_` attribute, in which case they are only executed if a script with the same contents has not been run before, for example if its contents has changed.

 Scripts with the `before_` attribute are executed before any files, directories, or symlinks are updated.
 Scripts with the `after_` attribute are executed after